Scalable accuracy gains from postselection in quantum error correcting codes

-\textit{Postselection}.---The splitting protocol discussed above illustrates that postselection can yield gains even for a fixed spacetime budget.
-In practice, however, splitting one's qubits into subcodes is manifestly a suboptimal use of resources: a better strategy is to abort if one finds a syndrome with an unacceptably small value of $|\Delta F|$.
-We are interested in the setting where postselection is exponentially rare in $d$, so we consider aborting if we see syndromes with $|\Delta F| \leq s^* d$, where $s^* < \overline{s}$.
+{The splitting protocol discussed above illustrates that postselection can yield gains even for a fixed space and time budget, by redistributing a fixed number of physical qubits across several distance-$d$ patches.
+A more realistic resource model allows for repeated trials, allowing one to trade time overhead for improved accuracy by aborting a trial if one finds a syndrome with an unacceptably small value of $|\Delta F|$.} For scalability, we want postselection to be exponentially rare in $d$, so we consider aborting if we see syndromes with $|\Delta F| \leq s^* d$, where $s^* < \overline{s}$.
 For a single round of postselection, the abort rate is $\exp(-I(s^*) d)$, and the logical error rate conditional on not aborting is $\exp(-I(-s^*) d)$.
-For a given $d$ and an operation consisting of $\mathcal{N}$ logical operations, under what conditions does postselection help?